paulhontz/saint/Filters.md

     # SQL: SELECT FROM page WHERE name LIKE '%foo'
 {:lang='ruby'}

-Return items having name equal to "foo":
+Return items with "foo" name:

     saint.filter :name, logic: :eql
     #or